IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 2\.
 The draft RFCs have not specified the authorization code yet.
 Until there are official codes assigned, IHE will use IHE-SAML.

-###### 3.72.4.1.2.2 OAuth Bearer Token Option
+#### 3.72.6.2 OAuth Bearer Token Option

-An Authorized Client, Authorization Server, and Resource Server Actor claiming conformance with the OAuth Bearer Token Option shall comply with the requirements in RFC 6750 OAuth 2.0 Authorization Framework: Bearer Token Usage.
+An Authorization Client, Authorization Server, and Resource Server Actor claiming conformance with the OAuth Bearer Token Option shall comply with the requirements in RFC 6750 OAuth 2.0 Authorization Framework: Bearer Token Usage.

-##### 3.72.4.1.3 Expected Actions
+### 3.72.7 Expected Actions

+TBD

 The Resource Server shall determine the content of the token by inspection and validate the signature of the token afterwards.

 The Resource Server shall enforce the authorization and may further restrict access based on Access Control decisions.
 The actor that is combined with the Resource Server will determine the responses and expected actions.
 The Resource Server should return an HTTP 401 (Unauthorized) error if the token is not accepted and the combined actor does not have a specified method for responses when access is denied.

+### 3.72.8 Message examples

+TBD

-### 3.72.5 Security Considerations
+### 3.72.9 Security Considerations

-The Authorization Client and client software shall meet the requirements of being an OAuth confidential client.
-The OAuth analysis indicates that without this requirement, the system is not sufficiently secure.
 The Authorization Client and client software may be grouped with an ATNA Secure Node or Secure Application if a higher level of security is appropriate.
 Resource Server and Authorization Server should provide equivalent protection.

-#### 3.72.5.1 Security Audit Considerations
+#### 3.72.9.1 Security Audit Considerations

-##### 3.72.5.1.1 Resource Server Specific Security Considerations
+##### 3.72.9.1.1 Resource Server Specific Security Considerations

 When an ATNA Audit message needs to be generated by the Resource Server and the user is authenticated by way of a JWT Token, the ATNA Audit message **UserName** element shall record the JWT Token information using the following encoding: